Heather Owens: World Wrestling Coalition (2009–present)

 On March 14, 2009, Owens debuted in a singles bout against Super Oprah at "King of Extreme" in Aberdeen, Ohio where she won with a tornado DDT.
 She feuded off and on with Kara Kildare through 2009 but on February 13, 2010, Owens masked herself and became known as "Malo Pescado" so she could wrestle guys.
 Finally on October 9, 2010, Malo unmasked herself in a match against Eddie Gonzales and got the win.

 After months of proving that she can be a part of the men's division, Owens got a shot at the WWC North American Championship which was being held by Jimmy Mallory.
 During the match, Owens faked an injury and while the ref was checking on her, Eddie Gonzales hit Mallory with the belt and Heather picked up the victory and the belt.
-Owens is the first women to hold the World Wrestling Coalition North American Championship.
+Owens is the first woman to hold the World Wrestling Coalition North American Championship.

 Unstoppable Wrestling Alliance (2010–present)

 Owens made a huge impact with her debut win against Mary Elizabeth Monroe and AJ Sparx while tagging with Natasha Star on April 20, 2010 in Middletown, Ohio.
 After only a few weeks being there, she captured the XVW Open Gender Tag Team Championship with Eddie Gonzales.
 They held on to the belts until August 10, 2010.
 After deciding to go the singles route, Owens captured the XVW Women's Championship from Mary Elizabeth Monroe on August 31, 2010 in Middletown.
-Xtreme Valley Wrestling was renamed Unstoppable Wrestling Alliance on September 28, 2010 and Owens is still the Women's Champion.
+Xtreme Valley Wrestling was renamed Unstoppable Wrestling Alliance on September 28, 2010 and Owens was still the Women's Champion.